Restricting loop expansions in gauge theories coupled to matter: Discussion

 \section{Discussion}

 We have shown that by use of a LM field all radiative corrections beyond one loop order can be eliminated.
 Although this necessitates using a renormalization procedure that is inconsistent with unitarity in the case of scalar fields, it is possible to use LM fields to restrict radiative corrections to the YM and EH actions to one-loop order and obtain results that, after using renormalization to remove divergences, are consistent with unitarity.
 Furthermore, a scalar field without a LM field can be coupled in a gauge invariant way to a vector or metric gauge field which has an associated LM field.
+We anticipated that both vector and spinor matter fields can be incorporated in this manner as well.

 For a pure YM gauge theory, having a LM field results in it being possible to compute the renormalization group functions exactly.
 Though this is interesting, one can in fact compute with a YM action without a LM field, as it is both unitary and renormalizable to all orders in the loop expansion.